The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 For iPhone users, it's important to keep your operating system up to date.
 A flaw in iOS 9.3.5 allowed hackers to take over iPhones with one iPhone text.
 As with a denial-of-service attack, your phone could be shut down.
 Despite warnings from Apple, many users were slow to download the new iOS, leaving them vulnerable to the iPhone text hack.

-It's always a good idea to move sensitive date off your cellular phone.
-IPhone users can back up their data to their iCloud account.
+It's always a good idea to move sensitive date off your cellular phone. iPhone users can back up their data to their iCloud account.
 Be sure to protect your iCloud account with two-factor authentication and other security measures.

 Antivirus Software Tips

 For Android smartphone or tablet owners, it is a good idea to install an anti-malware app.
 Antivirus software is best purchased from the manufacturer's app store where you can be sure it's authentic.
-Read the reviews on the best anti-virus app for your phone to be sure you get the best protection.
-These apps can stop thieves from hacking android phones

 - The best anti-virus apps allow you to take a picture, wipe data and otherwise control a stolen phone remotely.
 It's also ideal to password protect the security app itself, check for this feature as you shop.